afbjorklund/buildroot4containers/README.md

-buildroot4kubernetes
+buildroot4containers
 ====================

-Build a minimal environment with Buildroot, enough for running kubeadm for Kubernetes.
+Build a minimal environment with Buildroot, enough for running Docker with containerd.

-So basically the "bigger brother" of boot2docker...
-Or a smaller version of minikube.iso.
+Like an "updated" version of the deprecated boot2docker, running entirelly from memory.

 Written by Anders Björklund (@afbjorklund)